craig-willis/icasa/README.md

 # ICASA OWL Ontologies and RDF Variables/Units

-This is an initial rendering of the [ICASA Master Variable List](https://docs.google.com/spreadsheets/d/1MYx1ukUsCAM1pcixbVQSu49NU-LfXg-Dtt-ncLBzGAM/pub?output=html#) in RDF and OWL.
+This is an initial rendering of the [ICASA Master Variable List](https://docs.google.com/spreadsheets/d/1MYx1ukUsCAM1pcixbVQSu49NU-LfXg-Dtt-ncLBzGAM/pub?output=html#) in OWL.
 This is a very rough draft and intended for community feedback.

 What's been done:
 * ICASA "Mangement_Info" entities and attributes are rendered as an [OWL ontology for experiments and managements](icasa-mgmt-info.owl) [ [HTML](http://www.essepuntato.it/lode/https://raw.githubusercontent.com/craig-willis/icasa/master/icasa-mgmt-info.owl)].
-* A separate OWL ontology was manually created to describe [Variables and Units](icasa-measured-data.owl) [[HTML](http://www.essepuntato.it/lode/https://raw.githubusercontent.com/craig-willis/icasa/master/icasa-measured-data.owl)].
+* A separate OWL ontology was manually created to describe [Variables and Units](variables-units.owl) [[HTML](http://www.essepuntato.it/lode/https://raw.githubusercontent.com/craig-willis/icasa/master/icasa-measured-data.owl)].
 This is a proof of concept and will ideally be replaced by another standard once identified.
+Certainly the [MMI UDUNIT2](http://mmisw.org/orr/) can use used for units.
 * The "Measured_Data" sheet is rendered as a set of [Variables in RDF](icasa-measured-data.rdf).

 See the [Design Notes](docs/design.md) for more information on the basic requirements, recommendations, and design considerations.

+The PURL http://purl.org/icasa has been registered with the [Internet Archive](http://www.purl.org).

 ## Management Info